What Defines Research at Gillette?

 - What side effects—immediate and long-term—are possible as a result of participating in the study?

-- Must I pay to participate in the study?
+- Will I need to pay to participate in the study?
 If so, what are the fees likely to be?
 Is my insurance likely to cover those expenses?